houseos/SCP/README.md

 Additionally the deviceID provided in the payload must match the configured device ID.

 decrypted payload = deviceID:security-pw-change:new password

+Hint:
+The old password does not has to be send because it is used by the device for the encryption of the message.

 The encrypted payload of the response consists of a JSON representation of the following data: